-Bishop Taylor, affectionately called "Dindy" by her close friends and family, has always been nurtured by the church.
+Bishop Mary Virginia Taylor, affectionately called "Dindy" by her close friends and family, has always been nurtured by the church.
 Her parents and grandparents were lifelong Methodists.

 After graduating from Avondale High School and earning her Bachelor’s Degree from the University of Georgia, Bishop Taylor completed her Master of Divinity degree from Candler School of Theology, Emory University in 1975.